 There are several factors that affect a person’s comfort level when humping a pack into the great outdoors.
-The pack weight itself, the physical and mental condition of the packer, as well as the terrain and conditions within which one is traveling.
+The pack weight itself, the physical and mental condition of the packer, as well as the terrain and conditions within which one is travelling.
 When considering the topic of optimum pack weight, it is important to consider all of the above factors, holistically.
-Each person is unique and should spend time discovering for themselves their optimum pack weight(s).
-For instance, my 9.5kg 7-day pack (and 6.16kg , 3-day pack) are optimum for me.
+Each person is unique and should spend time discovering for themselves their optimum pack weight.
+For instance, my 9.5 kg 7-day pack (and 6.16 kg, 3-day pack) are optimum for me.
 I invested the time to discover what felt best.

-… but, actually, pack weight is relative!
-Depending on your weight, conditioning, terrain, etc., your optimum pack weight, at any given time, could be 1/4 or maybe even 1/6.
+But pack weight is relative!
+Depending on your weight, conditioning, terrain, etc. your optimum pack weight, at any given time, could be 1/4 or even 1/6.